Calculating Child Support — Is There a Better Way?

 Here’s how it works.

-Both parents sit down to identify and discuss the costs related to caring for their children throughout the year and divide these costs into categories — which may range from lunch tickets, school clothing, and medical-related related expenses to entertainment costs such as eating out or vacationing.
+Both parents sit down to identify and discuss the costs related to caring for their children throughout the year and divide these into categories of shared costs — which may include lunch tickets, school clothing, and medical-related related expenses — and separately paid costs (which would not be paid from the joint account)— entertainment-related expenses such as eating out or vacationing.

-With these categories in mind, both parents then pay child support into a joint account, in proportion to their respective incomes and expenses.
+With these categories in mind, both parents then pay child support into a joint account, in proportion to their respective incomes.
 As the children’s needs arise, either parent may withdraw money from the account.
-And, when their children’s needs change, the language in the agreement allows parents to add or modify categories of expenditures each year.
+And, when their children’s needs change, the language in the agreement allows parents to add or modify categories of expenditures.

 “You’re going to be earning different incomes,” reasons Erickson.
 “Your children’s expenses are going to change over time.
 Why use a formula cranked out by the Legislature that amalgamizes children’s expenses?”

 The Children’s Account allows for basic record-keeping, just like in a business.
-And Erickson says the process is not unlike how any business operates in terms of budgetary planning: stakeholders usually sit down and plan for the next year, allocating funds to what they anticipate will need to be spent, then they try to invest in those categories, and finally do their best not to overspend.
+And Erickson says the process is not unlike how any business operates in terms of budgetary planning: stakeholders usually sit down and plan for the next year, allocating funds to the anticipated expense categories, then trying to meet those expenses while hopefully not overspend.

 Even if co-parents don’t want to have a joint checking account with their former spouses, Erickson says there are variations of the Children’s Joint Account.
-He believes the real value of the account is in its principles — principles he has shared with well over a thousand families around the world, all affected by divorce.
+He believes the real value of the account is in its principles — principles that encourage joint communication and shared responsibilities.

-In his decades sharing the Children’s Joint Account and traveling abroad to speak about its benefits, Erickson says he never hears about problems from his clients after they begin using it.
+In his decades sharing the Children’s Joint Account method and traveling extensively to speak and write about its benefits, Erickson says he never hears about problems from his clients after they begin using it.

-“I’ve never had one [client] go back to court, ever,” he explains.
+“I’ve never had one [client] go back to court to end it, ever,” he explains.
 “The reason, of course, is that we’re moving them out of the adversarial arrangement.
 The Children’s Joint Account assumes cooperation — it acknowledges that both parents will care for the children proportionally.
 We as mediators assume people are competent and capable; the legal system says no you’re not competent.”

 “This idea succeeds the same way parenting plans succeeded,” says Erickson.
 “And the court didn’t permit parenting plans at one time,” he adds.
-“But you have to be assertive.
-And I think we can continue to bring about needed change.”
+“But you have to be assertive to effect positive change.
+And I think we can continue to bring about this needed change.”

 Learn more about the Children’s Joint Account here.